jodyphelan/tbdb/README.md

 * Insertion in genes. *Example: Insertion of GT between nucleotide 1850 and 1851 in katG would be c.1850_1851insGT*
 * SNPs in non-coding RNAs. *Example: A to G at position 1401 in rrs would be r.1401a>g*
 * SNPs in gene promoters. *Example: A to G 7 bases 5' of the start codon in pncA c.-7A>G*

+**Important!
+The mutations and resulting library files are in reference to the H37Rv reference genome**

 ## Generating a new library
 Once the tbdb.csv is finished the `parse_db.py` script can be run.